y-games-hello/ultimate-base-project-docs/Documentation/manual/services/debug-console.md

 Services.Get<DebugService>().RegisterCommand(new PrintNameCommand(new[] { typeof(string) }));
 ```

-Place this call during initialization (e.g. in a MonoBehaviour's `Start()` or a service setup phase).
+Place this call during initialization (e.g. in a MonoBehaviour's `Start()` or during Debug Service initialization phase).

 ---

-## 3. Execute the Command from the Console UI
+### 3. Execute the Command from the Console UI

 - Enter Play Mode and open the debug console (default: `~` key).
 - Type your command using the expected arguments: